Siyaaan/TheVaultOfCuriosity/Don't Starve's objective.md

-Don't Starve's main objective is to survive as long as possible.
+Don't Starve's main goal is to survive as long as possible.